Telesilla

 Telesilla (Τελέσιλλα) was an ancient Greek lyric poet from Argos, active in the fifth century BC.
-She is known for her supposed role in the defence of Argos in 494 BC, which is doubted by modern scholars.
+She is known for her role in the defence of Argos in 494 BC.
+The historicity of this episode continues to be disputed.
 Only a few fragments of her poetry survive, several of which reference the gods Apollo and Artemis.
 The longest surviving fragment, only two lines, is quoted by the grammarian Hephaestion to illustrate the Telesillan metre, named after her.
 She was apparently famous in antiquity, included by Antipater of Thessalonica in his canon of women poets; in the twentieth century she inspired a poem by the imagist poet H.D.

 Life

 Little is known of Telesilla's life.
 She was from the Peloponnesian city of Argos.
 A tradition reported by both Plutarch and Pausanias associates her with the defence of the city after the Battle of Sepeia in 494 BC; according to Eusebius her floruit was around 450 BC.
 If both these dates are correct, she would have lived a relatively long life.
 Alternatively, Maria Elisabetta Colonna has proposed that she was born c.
 490 BC.
 Plutarch says that Telesilla was from an aristocratic family; Martin Litchfield West suggests that she held a hereditary priesthood, as names beginning "Telesi–" were sometimes associated with such families.

 Plutarch reports that Telesilla was sickly; on the instructions of an oracle she became a poet, and was cured.
 According to both Plutarch and Pausanias, when Cleomenes I of Sparta attacked Argos in 494 BC and defeated the Argive army at Sepeia, Telesilla organised the old men, slaves, and women of the city to defend it until the Spartans withdrew.
 Plutarch says that Telesilla's victory was celebrated by the festival of Hybristica.
-The battle is described by Herodotus, who does not mention Telesilla's defence of the city, and modern scholars mostly doubt the historicity of the story.
-It is generally believed to be invented to explain a Delphic oracle which referred to the female driving out the male; the inclusion of Telesilla in the legend was perhaps inspired by something in her poetry.
-However, some scholars such as R. A. Tomlinson and Jennifer Martinez Morales have argued that the story of women defending the city is plausible, though Tomlinson suggests that Telesilla's role was exaggerated.
+The battle is described by Herodotus, who does not mention Telesilla's defence of the city, and many modern scholars doubt the historicity of the story.
+Many other scholars such as R. A. Tomlinson and Jennifer Martinez Morales have argued that the story of women defending the city is plausible, though Tomlinson suggests that Telesilla's role was exaggerated.
+Dimitar Popov has argued that Telesilla was a victim of damnatio memoriae; that her role was downplayed because it contradicted patriarchal norms in Ancient Athens, and that some modern scholars have continued these prejudices by wrongly dismissing the military exploits of Telesilla.